Registrar: Catherine Romeo

 Complete the application.
 A copy of your veterinarian's report showing the date of your pet's last rabies shot and date of neutering must accompany the application form.
 A self-addressed stamped envelope should be included and the license will be mailed to you or arrangements can be made to pick up the license.
 Fees should be paid by check made payable to the Borough of Dumont.

 For copies of birth, marriage and death certificates, download and complete the above form.
 The fee for the first copy is $10.00, additional copies are $5.00 each.
 Identification is needed prior to copies being completed.
 Fees should be paid by check, payable to the Borough of Dumont.

-Flu shots are given annually sometime in October or November at the Dumont Senior Center, 39 Dumont Avenue.
+Flu shots are given annually sometime in September or October at the Dumont Senior Center, 39 Dumont Avenue.